Category Archives: ghosts

 That’s right.
 I didn’t see a ghost but apparently a ghost saw me.
 He probably went back to his ghost blog and told all his friends.

-The picture above was taken of me six years ago as I was assembling a pergola together.
+The picture above was taken of me six years ago as I was assembling a pergola.
 See that cloud to the left of me?
 The photographer didn’t see that when she took the picture.
 The picture was a “Live” picture on an iPhone7 that has about 3 seconds of movement.
 In the live version that cloud moved from one side of the picture to the other.
 If you look very closely at the top of the cloud you can see what, to me, looks like a face.
 Where I was is only about 15 yards from where the ashes of the former owner of the house is buried.

 In addition to this we often had nights where would wake up to find that the television or gas fire place turned on in the middle of the night.